 • Home area network (HAN) – A network of energy management devices, digital consumer electronics, signal-controlled or enabled appliances, and applications within a home environment that is on the home side of the electric meter.

-• Field area network (FAN) – A network designed to provide connectivity to field DA devices.
+• Field area network (FAN) – A network designed to provide connectivity to field Distributed Automation (DA) devices.
 The FAN may provide a connectivity path back to the substation upstream of the field DA devices or connectivity that bypasses the substations and links the field DA devices into a centralized management and control system (commonly called a SCADA system).

-• Neighborhood area network (NAN) – A network system intended to provide direct connectivity with smart grid end devices in a relatively small geographic area.
+• Neighborhood area network (NAN) (described as a ‘Distribution Devices Network’ in the diagram below) – A network system intended to provide direct connectivity with smart grid end devices in a relatively small geographic area.
 In practice a NAN may encompass an area the size of a few blocks in an urban environment, or areas several miles across in a rural environment.

-• Wide area network (WAN).
+• Wide area network (WAN) – A highly resilient, highly available and secure network designed to backhaul data from DAP and FAN into the Network control centre, and convey control commands from the network control to field devices.
+The WAN may also directly interconnect to critical network elements such as teleprotection schemes and synchrophasors.
+The WAN may be copper or fibre based fixed links, microwave fixed links, and occasionally satellite.

 • Data aggregation point (DAP) – This device is a logical actor that represents a transition in most AMI networks between wide area networks and neighborhood area networks (e.g. collector, cell relay, base station, access point, etc.).